saleor/saleor-storefront/README.md

 ## License

-This project is licensed under the BSD-3-Clause License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the BSD-3-Clause License - see the [LICENSE](LICENSE) file for details

 #### Crafted with ❤️ by [Mirumee Software](http://mirumee.com)